techpivot/terraform-module-releaser/README.md

   and releases.
 - If you are using a Personal Access Token (PAT), ensure that it has the `repo` scope granted.
 This permission is required for the action to read and write to the repository, including managing pull requests and creating releases.
+- Ensure the **Restrict editing to users in teams with push access only** setting is enabled for public repositories, as the GitHub Actions Bot can write to the wiki by default.

 If the permissions are insufficient, the action may fail with a 403 error, indicating a lack of access to the necessary resources.